 28. In the case of Kudrat Sandhu v.
 Govt. of NCT of Delhi and Ors., Original Application No. 281/2016 decided on 2nd December, 2016, the Tribunal observed that the collection and disposal of MSW was one of the material components for keeping the environment decent and clean, which in turn was a Fundamental Right of the citizens within the ambit of Article 21 of the Constitution of India.
-Noticing that MSW is one of the most serious pollutants in our country, particularly in metropolitan cities like the NCT of Delhi, it was obligatory upon the municipal and other authorities to ensure that the waste is collected, transported and disposed of in accordance with the Solid Waste Management Rules, 2016.
-In that case, the Tribunal was primarily concerned with the operationalization of the two waste to energy plants which had been set up at Ghazipur and to 20 per cent was C&D waste, mixed with the municipal solid waste.

-Narela in Delhi.
+Noticing that MSW is one of the most serious pollutants in our country, particularly in metropolitan cities like the NCT of Delhi, it was obligatory upon the municipal and other authorities to ensure that the waste is collected, transported and disposed of in accordance with the Rules of 2016.
+In that case, the Tribunal was primarily concerned with the operationalization of the two Waste to Energy plants which had been set up at Ghazipur and Narela in Delhi.
 Out of the total generated waste of 14,100 metric tonnes per day, these two plants have the capacity of 2000 metric tonnes per day.
 The plant at Ghazipur was receiving waste of only 800 metric tonnes of municipal solid waste while the plant at Narela-Bawana was receiving full capacity waste of 2000 metric tonnes.
-Out of this, up
+Out of this, up to 20 per cent was C&D waste, mixed with the municipal solid waste.